rorcde/mds20_deepfolio/README.md

 | BNB           | -4.941 | 50.056 | 0.706       |
 | XRP           | -4.600 | 48.595 | 0.706        |

-Mean scores of all models on all crypto datasets.
+Mean scores of all models on all crypto datasets:

 |     Model     | Log-Likelihood   | Time RMSE | Event Accuracy|
 |---------------|------------------|-----------|---------------|